When your child turns 16 or stops studying after they turn 16, your Family Tax Benefit (FTB) may change.

 In most cases, FTB will still be paid for your child after they turn 16.
 But both you and your child must continue to meet all the requirements for it.

-- be in full time secondary study or have an exemption
+- are in full time secondary study

 - not get an income support payment in their own right